4ri1uvKiller/MeowPaper-data-src/README.md

 This is a free and open source wallpaper engine made with ClickteamFusion, You can download MeowPaper setup here ,too

-I use this repository to open source and save some data
+I also use this repository to open source and save some data
 ------------------------
 To contribute to this project, you need to have ClickteamFusionDeveloper2.5 installed, You may also report problems or advises in Issues tab, or commit/submit pull request the project file you have modified.